Kara-Lis Coverdale

-Kara-Lis Coverdale, also known as K-LC, is a Canadian composer, musician, producer, based in Montreal, Quebec.
-Coverdale is known equally for her piano, organ, and keyboard work as she is for her experimental electronic projects; often her work integrates the two, blurring the lines between traditional composition and research-based modernism.
-Her 25 minute album Grafts (2017) was named an album of the year by Noisey, Crack, Boomkat, Resident Advisor, Tinymixtapes, and more.
+Kara-Lis Coverdale, also known as K-LC, is a Canadian composer, musician, and producer based in Montreal, Quebec.
+Coverdale's music mixes electronic and traditional instruments, including piano, organ, and keyboard.
+Her 25-minute album Grafts (2017) was named an album of the year by Noisey, Crack, Boomkat, Resident Advisor, and Tinymixtapes.

-Biography
+Early life

 Coverdale began studying music and piano at age 5.
-An improvisational virtuoso at a young age, she had composed and performed her own music before age 10.
-Her mother is an Estonian visual artist and her father a builder and entrepreneur.
-She was a competitive pianist until she went to Music school at The University of Western Ontario, where she studied piano, composition, and musicology with Gwen Beamish, Omar Daniel, David Myska, and Jay Hodgson.
+By age 14, she had begun performing and composing her own music.
+Her mother is an Estonian visual and choral artist, her father is a builder, and her great-uncle Ike Volkov is part of the Estonian folk group Kukkerpillid.
+She was a competitive pianist until she went to music school at The University of Western Ontario, where she studied piano, composition, and musicology with Gwen Beamish, Omar Daniel, David Myska, and Jay Hodgson.
 She later studied in the MIT (Media Information Technologies) program.
 Canadian pianist Ann Southam presented her with the promising young artist award at The Contemporary Music Showcase in Toronto.
-At Western Coverdale became captivated by the practice of electroacoustic music and began integrating electronics and digital processes into her work.
+At Western, Coverdale became captivated by the practice of electroacoustic music and began integrating electronics and digital processes into her work.
 The Kurzweil K2500 was the first sampler she ever worked with.
-Her Masters thesis is a study of timbre and realism in recorded music which addresses how "reality" is constructed through sound design and recording technology.

 Since age 13, Coverdale has been the organist and music director at several churches across Canada.
-Sacred music is an influence in her acoustic composition work, as is Estonian choral and folk music.
-She claims to be a saturationist, and says Napster has been one of her biggest influences.
+Sacred music is an influence in her composition work, as is Estonian choral and folk music.

+Music career

-Tours
+Tours and performances

+Coverdale's live performances have been consistently met with widespread international critical acclaim.
+She has received outstanding reviews for her solo performances in publications like The New York Times, The Guardian, Wire, and Crack Magazine.
+In 2016 and 2017, Coverdale performed over eighty shows in Europe, North America, and Australia.
+She has is opened tours for acts such as Big Thief and Caribou., is part of the Floating Points Promises Ensemble with Shabaka Hutchings, and the Konoyo Gagaku Ensemble.

+Coverdale has performed at the Unsound Festival, Mutek, and Semibreve.

-Coverdale is known for her live performances that are highly dynamic, powerful and confrontational across a varied spectrum.
-She has earned praise from Arvo Pärt (she also appears in the documentary "That Pärt Feeling" by Paul Hegeman), Brian Eno, and several other artists.
+She has earned praise from Arvo Pärt (she also appears in the documentary "That Pärt Feeling" by Paul Hegeman) and Brian Eno.
 She is one of the only artists to open a solo show for Death Grips, in Köln at Stadtgarden in 2016.
-In 2018 and 2019, Kara-Lis was a member of the Konoyo Ensemble, in support of Tim Hecker's project of the same name.
-In 2017 Coverdale partook in the 17th edition of the Sonic Acts Festival in Amsterdam, exploring the theme of The Noise of Being.
+In 2017, Coverdale partook in the 17th edition of the Sonic Acts Festival in Amsterdam, exploring the theme of "The Noise of Being".